programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ### The New York Public Library (NYPL) Historical Menu Dataset
 The NYPL possesses a digitized collection of approximately 45,000 menus, dating from the 1840s to today.
 This collection is made public through [What's on the menu?](http://menus.nypl.org/).
 Rather than relying on optical character recognition (OCR), a way of programmatically reading hand-written or printed documents into machine-searchable text, NYPL crowdsources transcription of the collection.
 While occasionally time saving, using methods such as OCR still does not guarantee accuracy and oftentimes require humans to check and correct the output.
 In addition, with the menus possessing a wide variation of handwritten text and complex fonts, writing a universal code to ensure the accuracy of the OCR very difficult.
 Even if a universal code could be developed, the NYPL determined several aspects of each menu that could only be differentiable to the human eye.

 Generated twice a month and available for public download, *What’s on the menu?* provides access to four distinct related datasets.
-While the one we will be utilizing during this tutorial lists each menu, including information about venues as well as dates, the other datasets are relational and focus on different elements of each menu.
+While the dataset we will be utilizing during this tutorial lists each menu, including information about venues as well as dates, the other datasets are relational and focus on different elements of each menu.
+Detailing meals spanning over the past 150 years, this collection gives viewers a look at what people were eating as well as when, adding a new element to understanding history.
 The datasets curated by *What's on the menu?* include `Dish.csv`, `MenuItem.csv`, `MenuPage.csv`, and `Menu.csv`.
 More information, as well as access to the regularly updated datasets, can be found on the [project website](http://menus.nypl.org/data).

 The `Dish.csv` dataset contains a list of each unique menu item, detailing how many times each dish appears across the collection, the years they first and last appear, and information about high and low prices.
 A dataset such as this would enable historians to analyze the popularity of different foods as well as their prospective prices over time. `MenuItem.csv`, the largest dataset in the bunch, uses the food IDs created in `Dish.csv` and relates them to their associated menus based on which page they appear.
 The third dataset, `MenuPage.csv`, connects the individual menu IDs created in `Menu.csv` with the page IDs from `MenuItem.csv` (the final dataset), ensuring that each dish and related page is linked with the correct menu.
 Viewed together, this group of datasets paints a unique and specific picture of history, centered around what people ate.